 And level 14:

 Visual variety is something they will hopefully improve - as loot is incredibly unexciting - but there are further problems.
 The simplicity of the mechanics also really gets in the way.
-You have no choices when you level up, you just unlock skills at certain levels.
+You have no choices when you level up.
+You just unlock skills at certain levels.
 This means there is no stat picking or any real choice in terms of progression.
-This isn't inherently problematic, but it has knock on effects.
-Loot is super boring for example, there are pretty much no unique elements to loot as there are too few variables in play.
-Armour has magic resists, physical resist and can occasionally boost health, boost health pick up effectiveness or reflect some damage back.
-Weapons have limited criteria also, this means you get loot that is obviously an improvement but no loot that is particularly exciting.
-It's just a random upgrade every now and then, and due to loot drops progressing pretty well you just feel the same throughout.
-You get better gear, but the gear never shines, it's just necessary upgrades.
+This isn't inherently problematic, but there are knock-on effects.
+Loot is super boring; For example, there are pretty much no unique elements to loot as there are too few variables in play.
+Armour has magic resists and physical resist and can occasionally boost health, boost health pick-up effectiveness, or reflect some damage back.
+Weapons have limited criteria also, which means you get loot that is an improvement but no loot that is particularly exciting.
+It's just a random upgrade every now and then, and due to loot drops progressing pretty well, you just feel the same throughout.
+You get better gear, but the gear never shines; it's just a necessary upgrade.

-The free to play structure also gets in the way of things.
-It means that everything just takes too long and that the game is constantly road blocking you.
-This would be OK, but even if you put a decent amount of money in you are still stuck in this situation.
-The annoying thing is that this isn't just affecting the competitive element, the structure gets in the way of your single player experience too much and it's something you can't really get around.
-Putting in money gets you some in game currency which allows you to speed up upgrades and building, but this doesn't help with some of the systems.
-Levelling up is handled in a annoying way, you max out your XP for a level and then pay to level up.
-Until you do this you get no more XP and the building you level up through has to be upgraded every few levels, which is more costly.
-On top of this, some of the upgrades for this building rely on you upgrading your castle heart, and to do that you have to keep upgrading your chests so you can store enough currency.
-The sheer amount of interdependent systems just get in the way and make things arduous at every point.
-Yes you can pay to speed them up, but you still have to grind out materials to afford these upgrades, and the frequency of upgrades means there are are more things wanting your money (otherwise the waits are ridiculous).
+Leveling up is handled in an annoying way.
+You max out your XP for a level and then pay to level up.
+Until you do this, you get no more XP, and the building you level up through has to be upgraded every few levels, which is more costly.
+On top of this, some of the upgrades for this building rely on you upgrading your castle heart, and to do that, you have to keep upgrading your chests so you can store enough currency.
+The sheer amount of interdependent systems just get in the way and makes things arduous at every point.
+Yes, you can pay to speed them up, but you still have to grind out materials to afford these upgrades, and the frequency of upgrades means there are more things wanting your money (otherwise, the waits are ridiculous).